SciCatProject/scicatlive/README.md

 ## Add Your Local Configuration

-1. Add your local configuration to [config.local.js](./config/catamel/config.local.js)
+1. Add your local configuration to the [config](./config) folder.
-2. Uncomment the `volumes:` line and the line containing `config.local.js` in the catamel service section in [docker-compose.yaml](./docker-compose.yaml) (if commented)
+2. Uncomment the `volumes:` e.g. line and the line containing `config.local.js` in the catamel service section in [docker-compose.yaml](./docker-compose.yaml) (if commented)
 3. Restart the docker containers